An image of a dog biting into a bone for an article about "bite force"

 The variation in bite force among all species can be attributed to their dietary needs and ecological niches.
 For predators like crocodiles and jaguars, a powerful bite is essential for capturing and subduing prey.
 Scavengers like hyenas need strong jaws to break down bones and extract maximum nutrients.
 Herbivores like hippos and gorillas use their bite force to process tough plant material, while apex predators like sharks and orcas require it to catch and consume large marine animals.

-In summary, an animal’s bite force is closely linked to its feeding habits and survival strategies.
+An animal’s bite force is closely linked to its feeding habits and survival strategies.
 The stronger the bite, the better adapted the animal is to thrive in its environment, whether that involves hunting, defense, or foraging.
 But, because we humans have long since lost the abilty to kill a mastadon and gnaw on a shin bone or two, we manage to get by on just 160 PSI!

 But that still leaves me wondering how my five kilogram chihuahua manages to crush that pork bone!!!